 R & D

 Christos Andronis has over 10 years experience as a Bioinformatics professional and more than 15 years experience as a Molecular Biology and Biochemistry researcher.
-From his current position as VP, R&D he is in charge of the various activities related to the Information Extraction infrastructure and other data-driven aspects of the COSS platform.
+From his current position as Head of Bioinformatics tools and services, he is in charge of the various activities related to the Information Extraction infrastructure and other data-driven aspects of the COSS platform.
 Prior to Biovista, Dr. Andronis worked at Protein Pathways, a Bioinformatics company in Los Angeles, CA, where he was actively involved in the design of Bioinformatics Applications, based on comparative genomics approaches.
 He has also worked as a post-doctoral fellow at UCLA, studying the biological clock of higher organisms.
-Dr. Andronis holds a Ph.D. in Biochemistry/Molecular Biology and a M.Sc. in Biotechnology, both from Imperial College, University of London, UK.
+Dr. Andronis holds a PhD in Biochemistry/Molecular Biology and a M.Sc. in Biotechnology, both from Imperial College, University of London, UK.
 He has authored and peer-reviewed publications in international biomedical journals both in the fields of Biochemistry/Molecular Biology and Bioinformatics.
 Dr. Andronis has a long-standing interest in transforming experimental and textual data into knowledge useful to the biomedical research.
-He is also an award-winning landscape photographer.

 Head of IT